sherryazhang/arrival/README.md

 ### the analysis
-using the output from the query, I created a bar chart to visualize the order distribution
+Using the output from the query, I created a bar chart to visualize the order distribution
 \
 <img width="545" height="395" alt="Screenshot 2025-10-23 at 11 36 26 AM" src="https://github.com/user-attachments/assets/a9f71c45-2a11-4024-b51b-e75ef9d9c725" />

 ### the enhancement
-let's add time buckets for an executive view because higher up is asking for it
+let's add time buckets for an executive view

 ```
 WITH EST_order_hours AS (